Supplemental Pay Information

-Responsibility (18.08% of base pay in 2016-17; 22.58% of base pay in 2017-18): TRI stands for Time, Responsibility and Incentive pay.
+Responsibility: TRI stands for Time, Responsibility and Incentive pay.
 You are given a percentage of your base pay to partially recompense you for the time that you routinely spend outside of the work day and work year to get your job done.
 No documentation is required.
+See Article 6.1.1 for responsibility language.
 (This raise was bargained by the OHEA negotiations team!)

-Extended Meeting Time (1 day): Extended Meeting Time is made up of seven hours that your administrator, working with you and your colleagues, can use to lengthen meetings.
+Extended Meeting Time (1.5 day): One (1) and one-half (1.5) supplemental days, or an equivalent number of hours, shall be used to attend building meetings beyond the workday or scheduled evening events.
 Principals will work with the staff in their respective school buildings or work-sites to establish its usage and this usage will be scheduled at the beginning of the school year.
-No more than four of these hours may be scheduled discontinuous with the work day (i.e., for an evening or weekend activity).
+No more than four (4) hours of this time may be scheduled discontinuous with the workday.
 In cases where evening events conflict with personal obligations, one or more alternatives will be provided that avoid the conflict.